 The soil stabilization mix design procedure consists of two methods.
 The first method consists of an abbreviated laboratory test procedure with determination of the recommended percentage of stabilization additive from the Soil Stabilization Table.
 The second method is the complete laboratory test procedure with determination of the recommended percentage of stabilization additive from the test results.
-The second method is used if a checkmark appears in the Soil Stabilization Table or if requested due to specific concerns on a project.
+The second method is considered the preferred method and is also used if a checkmark appears in the Soil Stabilization Table or if requested due to specific concerns on a project.
 The laboratory test procedure follows the general requirements of the ASTM D 6276, Annexes A1 and A2 of ASTM D 4609, and as described below.
 The stabilization additive and water used in the mix design procedure shall be from the source proposed for use on the project.
 Laboratories performing soil stabilization mix designs shall be qualified by the Materials Division.
+The final report and recommendations shall be reviewed, signed, and sealed by a registered Professional Engineer in the state of Oklahoma.
+The Professional Engineer of record shall be a geotechnical engineer.